George Wythe McCook: Early life and career

 McCook was born in Canonsburg, Pennsylvania, the son of a local attorney, Daniel McCook and Martha Latimer McCook.
 He was one of an eventual twelve children (nine boys and three girls).
 In 1826 the family moved to New Lisbon, Ohio, and then to Carrollton.
 He graduated from Ohio University and subsequently studied law with Edwin M. Stanton, and afterward became his partner.
 He served as an officer in the 3rd Ohio Infantry Regiment throughout the Mexican War, and returned from the war as its commander.

-He was the Attorney General of Ohio from 1854–1856 and edited the first volume of the "Ohio State Reports."
+He was the Attorney General of Ohio from 1854 to 1856 and edited the first volume of the "Ohio State Reports."
 During his term in office, McCook specialized in railroad law.
 His skill in this area was noticed by the Steubenville and Indiana Railroad Company, and after his term ended, the company sent him to Europe on legal business.

 McCook was a delegate to the 1860 Democratic National Convention in Charleston, South Carolina.